 After extensive examination of amateur and professional colour photographs that have suffered varying degrees of fading or staining, no consensus has been achieved on how much change is acceptable for various image quality criteria.
-For this reason, this International Standard does not specify acceptable endpoints for fading and changes in colour balance.
+For this reason, this document does not specify acceptable end-points for fading and changes in colour balance.
 Generally, however, the acceptable limits are twice as wide for changes in overall image density as for changes in colour balance.
-For this reason, different criteria have been used as examples in this International Standard for predicting changes in image density and colour balance.
+For this reason, different criteria have been used as examples in this document for predicting changes in image density and colour balance.

-Pictorial tests can be helpful in assessing the visual changes that occur in light and dark stability tests, but are not included in this International Standard because no single scene is representative of the wide variety of scenes actually encountered in photography.
+Pictorial tests can be helpful in assessing the visual changes that occur in light and dark stability tests, but are not included in this document because no single scene is representative of the wide variety of scenes actually encountered in photography.